 “Sexual Violence” is a form of sexual harassment.
 Sexual violence for purposes of this policy refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the person’s use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexualbattery, and sexual coercion.

 There are three federal laws that establish responsibilities for employees of universities to report certain types of crimes and incidents, especially sexual misconduct—the Clery Act, Title VII, and Title IX.
 Each of these areas of federal law has a different purpose, but generally, the laws are intended to protect members of the University community, visitors and guests from criminal and discriminatory behavior.
 The responsibilities established by these laws give rise to the term “mandatory reporter.”

 B. Reporting Obligation

-To make it easier to know what you need to do, the University has adopted a policy that defines ALL EMPLOYEES as mandatory reporters EXCEPT doctors, nurse practitioners, psychologists, counselors, or ordained members of the clergy acting in that capacity.
-As a mandatory reporter, if you become aware of possible discrimination, including harassment, you MUST inform the University by contacting the Title IX Coordinator or the deputy coordinator listed in the table that follows.
+To make it easier to know what you need to do, the University has adopted a policy that defines ALL EMPLOYEES as mandatory reporters EXCEPT doctors, nurse practitioners, psychologists, counselors, or ordained members of the clergy acting in that capacityin their role at the university.
+As a mandatory reporter, if you become aware of possible discrimination, including harassment, you MUST inform the University by contacting the Title IX Coordinator or the deputy coordinator listed below.
 Reporting is required regardless of whether the discrimination involves students, faculty, staff, or visitors to the University.